Skip to content

 Richard Bayfield BSc (Hons) MSc CEng CEnv FICE FCIARB

-Richard gained a master’s degree in construction law from Kings College, London in 1990.
-He has subsequently had senior roles as a contractor, consultant and client.
-He was chair of the Society of Construction Law in 2003/4.
+After Costain he has subsequently held senior roles as a consultant and client.
+He was chair of the Society of Construction Law (www.scl.org.uk) in 2003-4.
 He is one of the 4 civil engineers who are honorary members of the Society of Construction Law.
 In 2006 he was appointed to the Construction Minister’s sounding board of 6, chaired by the late Sir Michael Latham, which advised on proposed changes to construction legislation.
+Richard was also a member of the SCL Delay and Disruption Protocol Drafting Committee for several years.
+The protocol has been cited on hundreds of occasions in the international courts and construction tribunals.
+The objective of the SCL Protocol is to provide useful and authoritative guidance on delay and disruption issues that arise on construction projects.

-Richard is part of the chaplaincy support team at Bullingdon Prison, a shift leader at the Oxford Winter Night Shelter and is chair of the charity www.lovesierraleone.org.
+Richard was previously part of the chaplaincy support team at Bullingdon Prison and a shift leader at the Oxford Winter Night Shelter.
+Currently hed is chair of the charity www.lovesierraleone.org.

 Richard Bayfield